 that isn’t my phone

 A bike ride to the reservoir after the liquor stores close.
-The chances of disappearing here are not great, but if I did, it would be absolute.
+The possibility of disappearance is not great, but if it were to occur here, it would be absolute.

 At midnight we stretch out on the patio stones

 dive into the pond.

 My friend looks around at my house and says he can’t tell where my kids’ stuff ends and where my stuff begins.
 Which is just how I like it.

 Of all the times we’ve trespassed, never did the locals get so fired up as when they chased us off the properties considered to be haunted.

 Up late writing, rewriting and unwriting status updates,